-This is the first article from a series about B2B sales, I decided to invest time in writing about because:
+This is the first article from a series about B2B sales.
+I decided to invest time in writing about it because:

 1. Selling something not so expensive to a direct customer needs very different skills than selling something in the hundreds of thousands to a corporation

 2. I want to help fellow B2B salespeople avoid some of the mistakes I made

 On a side note, I believe in understanding someone needs and offer help only if one can add real value, instead of trying to close a sale at any cost.